 Speaking of chemical peels, they certainly provide another option for getting rid of blackheads.
 Some use salicylic acid while others use alphahydroxy acid or trichloroacetic acid.

 Chemical peels may be effective when done by a dermatologist or licensed practitioner, but they are often very harsh on the skin and come with many potential side effects.
 On top of that, peels can be very expensive, reaching into the thousands.

 1. Cleanse and Exfoliate Your Skin Regularly

 Many people are quick to argue that blackheads are not caused by dirt, and primarily they aren’t.
 But because of rapid cell turnover, old cells are constantly dying, potentially clogging pores if not washed away.

 Cleansing your skin not only reduces skin debris but also helps prevent the accumulation of sebum from the sebaceous glands.
-When choosing a good facial cleanser, look for products made with all-natural ingredients that do not alter your skin’s delicate pH like our Tea Tree Cleanser.
-It also contains many natural ingredients to help reduce and prevent oily build up while helping you shed dead skin cells.
+When choosing a good facial cleanser, look for products made with food-grade ingredients that do not alter your skin’s delicate pH like our Tea Tree Cleanser.
+It also contains many botanical ingredients to help reduce and prevent oily build up while helping you shed dead skin cells.

 Products that gently exfoliate your skin like a Face Mask or Exfoliating Scrub will offer a nice boost to freeing clogged pores.
 Use them every few days to remove dead skin cells that cause build up.

 2. Remove Makeup Before Bed